vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-aws.md

 ### <a id=config-cli> </a>Deploy Management Clusters from a Configuration File

-This section describes how to deploy a Tanzu Kubernetes Grid management cluster from a configuration file using Tanzu CLI.
-Skip this section if have already deployed a management cluster from the Tanzu Kubernetes Grid Installer UI.
+This section describes how to deploy a Tanzu Kubernetes Grid management cluster from a configuration file using the Tanzu CLI.
+Skip this section if you have already deployed a management cluster from the Tanzu Kubernetes Grid Installer UI.

 Before creating a management cluster using the Tanzu CLI, define the base configuration for the cluster in a YAML file.
 You specify this file by using the `--file` option of the `tanzu management-cluster create` command.

+**Note** - To avoid creating a public-facing load balancer you can set AWS_LOAD_BALANCER_SCHEME_INTERNAL to true in the cluster configuration file `AWS_LOAD_BALANCER_SCHEME_INTERNAL: true`
+This setting customizes the management cluster’s load balancer to use an internal scheme, which means that its Kubernetes API server will not be accessible and routed over the Internet.

+For **Register with Tanzu Mission Control**, you can [Register a Management Cluster with Tanzu Mission Control](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-mgmt-clusters-register_tmc.html) to generate Tanzu Mission Control url and set into `TMC_REGISTRATION_URL: <Tanzu Mission Control url>`

 To create a new Tanzu Kubernetes Grid management cluster, run the following command: